evhub/coconut/DOCS.md

 not                   unary
 and                   left (short-circuits)
 or                    left (short-circuits)
-a if b else c         ternary left (short-circuits)
+x if c else y,        ternary left (short-circuits) if c then x else y
 ->                    right
 ===================== ==========================
 ```